SDU-M/SDU-for-DPG/deployment/README.md

 - Ensure all Docker services are running smoothly.
 - Monitor logs for errors during setup.
 - Allocate sufficient system resources for Docker containers.
+- Performance: Superset 5.0 + Postgres 16 may require more resources.
+Ensure Docker has at least 6GB+ RAM allocated.
+- Persistence: Data for Superset is stored in the db_home docker volume.
+If you remove volumes (docker compose down -v), data will be lost.